 The Iowa Urban Tree Council (IUTC) is a volunteer council that works to advance the conservation and maintenance of urban forests throughout Iowa.
 The Council provides assistance and advice to the state urban and community forestry program, administered by the Iowa Department of Natural Resources (DNR).
 We work in partnership with all sectors to address local urban forestry issues by bringing together professionals, academics, government, industry, volunteers and the general public.

-This year the Iowa Urban and Community Forestry Council became a non-profit.
+In 2013 the Iowa Urban and Community Forestry Council became a non-profit.
 With our new status we have had a name change and are now the Iowa Urban Tree Council.
 This process was done so the council could become more active in advancing urban forestry throughout Iowa.

 With the Council's 501(c)(3) status it can now accept donations.